Free activities for kids in NYC

 Few things are more iconic than New York's Grand Central Terminal.
 Families can gaze at it's incredible ceiling (the constellations on the Main Concourse ceiling are drawn in reverse, as if seen from heaven), plus there's actually a free guide for things to check out here.

 With its many restaurants and shops, Grand Central Terminal is as much a destination as it is a transit hub.
-Here’s one more reason to visit even if you don’t have a train to catch.
-Kids with an interest in construction and engineering will enjoy learning about the complexities of the city’s century–old subway system at the New York Transit Museum Gallery Annex, a smaller offshoot of the main museum in Brooklyn (which is also, might we add, worth the trek).
-Find the museum just off the main concourse in the Shuttle Passage, is free, so you can save your cash for a burger and fries at Shake Shack or a slice of Junior’s cheesecake.
+Kids fascinated with NYC’s transit system—including tunnels, trains and buses—will love learning even more about our city’s history at the New York Transit Museum Gallery Annex.
+It’s a free offshoot of the larger museum in Brooklyn (which is also, might we add, worth the trek).
+Find the museum just off the main concourse in the Shuttle Passage.
+When you’re done exploring, head to the food court for burgers at Shake Shack or a slice at Junior’s Cheesecake.

 Surely you’ve admired the stunning Gothic Revival exterior of this NYC landmark—now, venture inside for a free educational tour.
 Check the Cathedral’s website for specific tour guide schedule information.
 Additionally, if you want to go it alone, you can download The Story of America's Parish Church: St. Patrick's Cathedral, a self–guided audio tour app that’s also available on handheld devices at the church.
 There’s even a version specifically designed for children.